adjacentlink/emex/emex.md

 An *Antenna* can be added to the EMOE from an *AntennaType* by specifying values for its parameters - for example a sector antenna can be built by defining the antenna's horizonal and vertical beam width.
-Each defined *Antenna* must be given a unique name, and this name is used to assign the antenna to a particular *Component*.
+Each defined *Antenna* must be given a unique name and this name is used to assign the antenna to a particular *Component*.
 All SDSs default to an ideal omni-directional antenna when none is specified.